Multiple IF Statements In Excel – Nested IF Functions Explained

-We use the IF function in everyday life to make decisions in the same way that Excel uses the IF function to make decisions regarding your data.
-In real life for example, we may decide that “IF” we get a raise, we will go on holiday.
-This statement relies on us evaluating the condition and then taking action based on that evaluation, in the same way that Excel examines a condition and then takes further steps based on its evaluation.
+We use the word “if” in everyday life to make decisions in the same way that Excel uses the IF function to make decisions based on your data.
+In real life, for instance, we may decide that “if” we get a raise, we will take a vacation.
+This statement relies on us evaluating the condition and then taking action based on that evaluation in the same way that Excel examines a condition and then takes further steps based on its assessment.

-The power of the IF statement lies in the fact that Excel allows you to use multiple IF statements to analyze your data.
-This tutorial will show you how to use multiple IF statements in your worksheets.
-To get the maximum value from this tutorial, you need to be able to use the basic Excel functions and features.
-The Excel 2013: Introducing Excel course from Udemy offers over 20 lectures that will teach you all the basics of Excel so that you have a solid foundation in using Excel.
+Excel gives you even more power over the data in your spreadsheets by allowing you to use multiple IF statements in the same expression.
+This tutorial will show you how to use them in your worksheets.
+To get the maximum value from this tutorial, you first need to know how to use the basic Excel functions and features.

 The Basic IF Function in Excel